Coindroids/Coindroids-Documentation/doc_basic_gameplay.md

 ### Purse

-* Level 1 players can hold up to 100 tokens in their purse
+* Level 1 players can hold up to 10000 bits (i.e. 1,000,000 satoshis or 0.01 BTC) in their purse

 * This limit increases as you level up.

-* Players start the game with 0 tokens in their purse
+* Players start the game with 0 satoshis in their purse

-* Tokens are added to your purse whenever you or your enemies buy items or attack each other
+* Satoshis are added to your purse whenever you or your enemies buy items or attack each other

-* When your purse is full, all tokens that can’t fit will be sent to your payout address immediately.
+* When your purse is full, all satoshis that can’t fit will be sent to your payout address immediately.
 This means that if your droid's purse is full, everyone who attacks your droid will be giving money to you!
 Stay alive to keep your purse filled and your profits flowing!